 You will be asked to provide at the polls a valid photo ID with signature.
 Any one of these photo IDs will be accepted.

-Absentee voting refers to voting a ballot received by mail or picked up by or for a voter who is unable or unwilling to go to the polls to vote during early voting or Election Day.
-A voter does not have to be absent from the county of residence or have an excuse in order to vote absentee except on Election Day (see details below).
+Vote-by-Mail refers to voting a ballot received by mail or picked up by or for a voter who is unable or unwilling to go to the polls to vote during early voting or Election Day.
+A voter does not have to be absent from the county of residence or have an excuse in order to vote absentee except on Election Day.
 A request covers all elections through the end of the calendar year for the second ensuing regularly scheduled general election.
 To receive an absentee ballot, the voter or authorized person must contact his or her county Supervisor of Elections.

-Wondering if you have already requested an Absentee Ballot?
-Think you haven’t received yours yet?
+Wondering if you have already requested an vote-by-mail ballot?
+Haven’t received yours yet?
 Contact your Supervisor of Elections today.

 What is Early Voting?

 Early Voting is defined as “casting a ballot in person prior to Election Day at a location designated by the Supervisor of Elections and depositing the voted ballot in the tabulation system.”
 The voter uses the same type of voting equipment that is used at the polls on Election Day.
 In all elections when there is a state or federal office race, early voting is required.
 Early voting may be offered in county, municipal and other local elections.

 Early voting, at a minimum, must begin on the 10th day before an election that contains state or federal races and end on the 3rd day before the election, and shall be provided for no less than eight hours and no more than 12 hours per day at each site during the applicable period.